Woodland Hills Estate Litigation Lawyer

 Barry Law Group has been a pillar in California’s legal community for over 30 years, offering trusted representation in estate litigation, probate administration, and trust litigation.
 We’ve helped hundreds of clients seek closure during difficult times in their lives.
 We provide California residents with free consultations, giving them the knowledge they need to make informed choices regarding their case.

 Our attorneys work tirelessly for our clients.
-New clients aren’t just another case number to us; they’re our neighbors.
-We’re passionate about ensuring legal protection for residents of our community.
+New clients are not just another case number to us; they are our neighbors.
+We are passionate about providing legal protection for residents of our community.

 What Is Probate?